enthussb/software-development-101/README.md

-# software-development-bible
+# Software-Development-101
-This repository contains all the resources/tips/tricks that will help you to become a professional &amp; pragmatic software developer.
+This repository contains all the resources/tips that will help you to become a professional &amp; pragmatic software developer.

 ## Concept Of Time
 Dealing with dates & time in code